espocrm/documentation/docs/administration/installation-by-script.md

 #### `--command`

-Update the `command.sh` for the existing instllation.
+Update the `command.sh` for the existing installation.
 Ex. `--command`.

 #### `--backupPath`